Yard Waste Collection

 - Leaves must be in a 35-gallon brown yard waste bag, a 35-gallon metal container, or a 35-gallon rigid plastic container; and a yard waste disposal sticker must be attached to each bag or container.

-Curbside yard waste collection will be provided by Groot Industries once a week, on Fridays, through November 30, 2018.
-Yard waste collection will resume on April 6, 2018.
-The final yard waste collection date will be Friday, November 30, 2018.
+Curbside yard waste collection will be provided by Groot Industries once a week, on Fridays.
+Yard waste collection will resume on April 1, 2022.
+The final yard waste collection date will be Saturday, November 25, 2022.
+A yard waste sticker is required on each bag.

 Illegal Dumping Could Cost You